 Biblioterre offers flexible membership options.
 These options are designed to meet your unique needs, and can change over time according to your needs.

-We operate as a solidarity coop, meaning ownership is shared by members.
+We operate as a solidarity coop.
+Nobody "owns" the Land, though legal ownership is in the name of the cooperative, which is shared and "owned" by members.

 Members can either live onsite, or offsite.
 The choice is yours.
 All member types play an equitable role in Biblioterre’s governance